 Considering the platform compatibility of the software ensures seamless integration with existing infrastructure, network devices, and cloud service providers.
 Compatibility with Windows, MacOS, Linux, and other operating systems is crucial for widespread deployment and management convenience.

-Reasons to use an open source firewall auditing tool
+Reasons to use open source firewall audit tools

 1. Continuous compliance